apache/opendal/docs/rfcs/0561-list-metadata-reuse.md

 }
 ```

 For all services that supplies metadata during listing, like AWS, GCS and HDFS.
-We will fill those optional fields up; Meanwhile for those services doesn't return metadata during listing,
-like in memory storages, just left them as `None`.
+Those optional fields will be filled up; Meanwhile for those services doesn't return metadata during listing, like in memory storages, just left them as `None`.

 # Benefits

-As you can see, the operation of listing metadata will save many unnecessary requests.
+As you can see, for those services returning metadata when listing, the operation of listing metadata will save many unnecessary requests.

 # Drawbacks

-None.
+More code required if you want to reach better performance.

 # Rational and alternatives

-None.
+The largest drawback of performance usually comes from network or hard disk operations.
+By extending the fields of DirEntry, we could avoid many redundant requests.

 # Prior art